-Oil Pulls Back As OPEC Optimism Fades
+Oil Pulls Back as OPEC Optimism Fades

-Oil prices pulled back on Monday, as doubts arose over whether a meeting of global crude producers next week will result in an extension of output cuts.
+Oil prices pulled back Monday as doubts arose over whether a meeting of global crude producers next week would result in an extension of output cuts.

 Continue Reading Below

-The Organization of the Petroleum Exporting Countries and other producers including Russia will meet on Nov.
+The Organization of the Petroleum Exporting Countries and other producers including Russia are scheduled to meet Nov.
 30 and review whether to extend the production cuts due to expire in March 2018.
 The deal aims to reduce a glut of global stocks to their five-year average.

 "There seems to be some equivocation by the Russians about extending the OPEC deal," said John Kilduff, founding partner at Again Capital.
 "With the door being left open, you're seeing the market take a hit on a potential unraveling."